About the Work

 If you explore Austin for a couple of days, you’re almost certain to come across one of Zuzu’s murals.
 Originating from San Diego, California, she is a self-taught muralist with a vibrant personality (to match her pink locks) that shines through her work.

-Find her mural titled “Never Forget” at East Austin bar Lustre Pearl East.
-She tells us that the piece, inscribed with the words “All We Have is Now” is one that she holds close to her heart.
-Created for a SprATX event in 2019, the mural is dedicated to a close friend of Zuzu’s who had recently passed away.
+Her mural titled “Never Forget” at East Austin was originally painted at bar Lustre Pearl East (no longer on display).
+She told us that the piece, inscribed with the words “All We Have is Now” was one that she held close to her heart.
+Created for a SprATX event in 2019, the mural was dedicated to a close friend of Zuzu’s who had recently passed away.
 “This mural was a means of healing for me when experiencing the loss of my friend.
 It serves to inspire others to stay present and live in the now, in Carter’s memory.
-The message is clear and nothing we all haven’t heard before, but I hope that it reminds the living of how precious life is and to enjoy every moment,” she says.
+The message is clear and nothing we all haven’t heard before, but I hope that it reminds the living of how precious life is and to enjoy every moment,” she said.

 Zuzu was 14 years old when she first fell in love with graffiti and street art.
 “I remember watching a boy sketch a graffiti piece next to me in math class.
 I was enamored.
 The movement, the style and the process were all fascinating to me.
 I spent the following years photographing street art and graffiti, observing other artists and learning about the artform.”